ed-o-saurus/PLHaskell/README.md

 `QueryResultValueComposite (Text, Text) (Maybe [QueryResultValue])`       |
 `QueryResultValueArray     (Text, Text) (Maybe (Array QueryResultValue))` |

-The `(Text, Text)` tuple in the `QueryResultValueComposite` constructor is the schema and type name of the composite type.
-The `(Text, Text)` tuple in the `QueryResultValueArray` constructor is the schema and type name of the element type.
+The `(Text, Text)` tuple in the `QueryResultValueComposite` constructor is the schema and name of the composite type.
+The `(Text, Text)` tuple in the `QueryResultValueArray` constructor is the schema and name of the element type.

 #### Commit and Rollback